intern0t/Oblique/README.md

-# oblique
+# Oblique

-URL Shortener that makes use of Google Spreadsheet to store &amp; search for saved URLs.
+URL Shortener that makes use of LowDB to store &amp; search for saved URLs.

 # Frontend
  >Under development, still planning.